ibm-cloud-docs/discovery-data/collections.md

     The next crawl will start based on the frequency that is selected in the crawl schedule options.
 If you want to start the crawl at any time before the scheduled frequency, click **Recrawl** on the *Activity* page.

 [IBM Cloud Pak for Data]{: tag-cp4d}

+You can temporarily stop a crawl that is in progress.

-To stop a crawl, complete the following steps:
+To stop a crawl temporarily, complete the following steps:

 1. Open the *Manage collections* page from the navigation panel.
-1. Select the collection for which you want to stop the crawl.
+1. Select the collection for which you want to stop the crawl temporarily.
-1. On the *Activity* page, if the crawl is not in progress, click **Recrawl** to start the crawl, and then click **Stop**.
+1. On the *Activity* page, click **Stop**.

+    The crawl starts again based on the frequency that is specified in the crawl schedule.